BIO

 In March 2018, Business Insider named Ulla as one of the “32 coolest and most influential women in Nordic Tech.”

-Ulla holds a PhD in Economics (with a focus on Econometrics) from the Helsinki School of Economics/Aalto University.
+Ulla holds a PhD in Economics from the Helsinki School of Economics/Aalto University.

 Why do you like working at DAIN Studios Helsinki?

 "Many of us have a background in data & analytics at large companies, so we understand their challenges well.
 Meanwhile, we are small and agile ourselves - we can decide and carry out things quickly.
 Consulting as an industry is interesting as you get to meet so many different customers and projects.
-My days are never boring. "
+You learn something new every day. "

 If you could solve one problem using data and ML, what would it be?